Federal complaint details man’s apprehension in connection with Lawrence bank robbery

 Investigators linked the car to a residence in the 1000 block of Ohio Street, which is just south of the bank, and discovered it was registered to a woman named Dariscia Rose McCallister, later identified by a close friend as Cole’s wife.

 The friend, Shauna Shauntay Rodgers, told investigators that McCallister and Cole had been going through tough times and were several months behind on rent.
-She said McCallister had been staying with her due to “ongoing domestic disputes” between the the couple.
+She said McCallister had been staying with her at her Ohio Street address due to “ongoing domestic disputes” between the couple.

-Rodgers said that Cole had worked at KFC and McCallister had been previously employed as the manager of Wingstop, 2233, Louisiana St., which Cole has been charged with burglarizing, along with Cenex Quick Stop at 1000 W. 23rd St., as the Journal-World reported.
+Rodgers said that Cole had worked at KFC and McCallister had been previously employed as the manager of Wingstop, 2233 Louisiana St., which Cole has been charged with burglarizing on June 7, along with Quick Stop/Cenex at 1000 W. 23rd St. on July 26, as the Journal-World reported.

 Cole was arrested Monday at the KFC at 658 W. 23rd St., where he worked.
 Authorities noted tattoos on his arm that were consistent with those seen in the Cenex burglary.